-On a rolling basis beginning (date): By (date): Other:
+On a rolling basis beginning (date): 9/1 as files are completed and reviewed

+By (date):

+Other:

 C17.
-Reply policy for admitted applicants (fill in one only)
+Reply policy for admitted applicants (fill in one only) Must reply by (date):

+No set date \bowtie

-Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Must reply by May 1 or within weeks if notified thereafter

+Other:

+Deadline for housing deposit (MMDD):

+Amount of housing deposit:

+Refundable if student does not enroll?

 Yes, in full

-- Yes, in part - No
+Yes, in part

+No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?

-\boxtimes Yes \square No
+\Box Yes \boxtimes No must reapply if do not attend

 If yes, maximum period of postponement:

 C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Xes